jvargeaux/cnn_sample/README.md

 `.\env\Scripts\activate`
 `py -m pip install -r requirements.txt`

+---

 4. Set the flask environment variables using one of the following methods

-- Create a .env file in the project root directory and add `FLASK_APP=app/main.py`
+>Create a .env file in the project root directory with the following variables

+`FLASK_APP=app/main.py`
 `FLASK_DEBUG=True`

-- Set the environment variables from the command line
+>Set the environment variables from the command line

 Linux / MacOS